 By TIM FAULKNER/ecoRI News staff

-WEST WARWICK — A proposed community geothermal heating and cooling system, which would be the first in the United States to supply energy to businesses and municipal buildings, is getting serious consideration locally.
+WEST WARWICK, R.I. — A proposed community geothermal heating and cooling system, which would be the first in the United States to supply energy to businesses and municipal buildings, is getting serious consideration locally.

 The project already has been given the go-ahead by the Town Council for a temporary public-private partnership with a geothermal developer based in England and Sweden.